migrateshop/mega-update-ecommerce-marketplace/README.md

 * Some Minor UI/UX Bugs Fixed

 ## 2. Upgraded to WCFM Multi-Vendor Plugins: Let’s call it the Ultimate E-Commerce Upgrade
-If you have a multi-vendor marketplace this is the big opportunity for your success.
+If you have a multi-vendor marketplace this is a big opportunity for your success.
 Don't miss it!
-Grab these WCFM Multi-Vendor Plugins to increase your revenue to become a billionaire in ecommerce industry.
+Grab these WCFM Multi-Vendor Plugins to increase your revenue to become a billionaire in the ecommerce industry.

 ### Why WCFM
-**✔ Smooth Vendor Dashboards:** Through WCFM, vendors can manage products, orders, and commissions easily – know how?
+**✔ Smooth Vendor Dashboards:** Through WCFM, vendors can easily manage products, orders, and commissions – know how?
 Without a line of code.

-**✔ Powerful Features for Growth:** Not only that, it assists in defining Shipping Methods Commission Rates, Stock Control, and even Chat[ Support](https://bit.ly/48BKWka) to bring success to your marketplace.
+**✔ Powerful Features for Growth:** Not only that, it assists in defining Shipping Methods Commission Rates, Stock Control, and even Chat **[ Support](https://bit.ly/48BKWka)** to bring success to your marketplace.

 **✔ Highly Customizable:** Tailor the platform to your preferences by defining vendor packages, setting the commission structure, and configuring the simplest shipping options.